xuyeliu/HAConvGNN/README.md

-# Auto Code Report Generation--IBM
+# HAConvGNN: Hierarchical Attention Based Convolutional Graph NeuralNetwork for Code Documentation Generation in Jupyter Notebooks
 This repository contains the public release code for our new accepted paper: HAConvGNN: Hierarchical Attention Based Convolutional Graph NeuralNetwork for Code Documentation Generation in Jupyter Notebooks

 The related package requirement is in the requirement.txt file.

 com.test file is my ground true output file.

+You'd better use Cuda to runn this project.

 Because the dataset file and trained model file is very large, you can download it in the following website.

 The reproducibility package has three parts:
 1. the code found in this repository
-2. the fully processed data (as a pkl file) can be downloaded [HERE](https://icpc2020.s3.us-east-2.amazonaws.com/dataset.pkl)
+2. the fully processed data (as a pkl file) can be downloaded [HERE](https://drive.google.com/file/d/11CS-S2O32ARA-Y0JjMTUVAb11CcPPLVc/view?usp=sharing)

-This code uses Pytorch v1.5.0 and Pytorch_geometric framework
+This code uses Pytorch v1.5.0

-Pytorch_geometric framework can be downloaded [HERE](https://github.com/khuangaf/PyTorch-Geometric-YooChoose)

 ## Running the code and models